UKG: Workforce—Institute and Activity Report

-Established in 2007, Workforce Institute is the company's think tank and research platform for organizations providing information on Human Capital Management issues that include working environment optimization, analytical and educational tools, accommodation of people with disabilities and more.
+Established in 2007, Workforce Institute is the company's think tank and research platform for organizations providing information on Human Capital Management issues, including working environment optimization, analytical and educational tools, accommodation of people with disabilities, and more.
 The organization also conducts surveys and issues annual reports on global workforce trends and developments.

-The Workforce Activity Report is an index analyzing shift work trends from over four million people across more than 35,000 U.S. businesses.
-Reports are published and briefings are held each Tuesday prior to the publication of the Bureau of Labor Statistics Employment Situation Report.
-The Report is covered widely by news organizations and government sources.
+The Workforce Activity Report is an index that analyzes shift work trends from over four million people across more than 35,000 U.S. businesses.
+Reports are published, and briefings are held each Tuesday before the Bureau of Labor Statistics Employment Situation Report is published.
+The Report is widely covered by news organizations and government sources.